Why would Axis::StopTimeSet(...) complain about "moving" when it is in an error state?

 We turn off ThrowExceptions for Object initialization, but turn them back on afterwards.
 We also give users the option to decide how they get them via that function and associated ErrorLog calls.

 The default is to throw Exceptions.
-Template and Sample Code are supposed to push you towards checking errors after creating objects.
+Sample Code are supposed to push you towards checking errors after creating objects.
 All too often I see this skipped though.

 The CheckErrors Helper function is the recommended standard for checking. and reporting.
 I suspect every app has their own logging and display preference though.